 A very warm welcome to the April/ May edition of the Teesside University Students' Union newsletter, we will get in touch every month this academic year unless you ask us to stop by unsubscribing.

-We obviously want to start by recognising what a challenging and worrying time this has been for everyone following the outbreak of The Corona Virus.
+We obviously want to start by recognising what a challenging and worrying time this has been for everyone following the outbreak of Coronavirus.
 Our thoughts are with anyone affected directly or because family and friends have suffered.
-It was heartbreaking for Officers and staff here at TUSU to have to cancel some of our most popular events of the year, including The Tees Wear Varsity, Society and Rep Awards, Athletic Union Awards, and particularly The Final Fling.
+It was heartbreaking for Officers and staff here at TUSU to have to cancel some of our most popular events of the year, including the Tees Wear Varsity, Society and Rep Awards, Athletic Union Awards, and particularly Final Fling.
 We also very reluctantly decided to close the SU Building, but, in all cases, we believe these were the right and responsible decisions to make given the potential threat to the health and wellbeing of students and other stakeholders.
 We hope to resume our regular service as soon as it is safe to do so, and we will do all we can to support and represent you in the meantime.
 Find out more in the article below or through tees-su.org.uk/coronasupport.

 In this edition, we are also looking back on the recent Student Officer and NUS National Conference Rep Elections.
 We thank everyone who took the time to cast a vote and say well done to all of the candidates for their efforts in such a challenging period.
-We are delighted that Elisha Lycett (President Welfare Elect) will join the team this summer and thank all of our NUS National Conference Reps for their efforts to participate in the new-look version of the Conference.
+We are delighted that Elisha Lycett (President Welfare Elect) will join the team this summer and thank all of our NUS National Conference Reps for their efforts to participate in the new-look virtual version of the Conference.

 In addition, we'd urge you to take the time to complete two very important surveys while you perhaps have a little more time on your hands.
 Student Opinion Counts (SOC) and The National Student Survey (NSS) both close at the end of April, so don't miss out on the chance to have your say and win some great prizes.